snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acousticbed-after1.jpg){: .mx-auto.d-block :}

-**Sunset colors.** I wanted to pick colors that my kid liked, vibed with the rest of our house, and felt like a sunset since I couldn't think of any other way to sort-of tie in the existing mountains.
+**Sunset colors.** I wanted to pick colors that my kid liked, [vibed](../2025-04-12-living-room) with the [rest](../2025-05-12-kid-bedroom) of our [house](../2025-11-01-entryway), and felt like a sunset since I couldn't think of any other way to sort-of tie in the existing mountains. :mountain: :sunrise_over_mountains:

 > But **wHaT Ab0uT ReSaLe?!** It's okay if I don't turn a profit or break even on my house projects whenever we eventually sell this place.
 I spend money to improve the quality of my life *right now* for how we live!
 (Plus, with any luck, I don't intend to move imminently.)